 It seems obvious to me that Bill’s main goal isn’t about making more money for himself, but about making Personal Capital the best online wealth management product possible.
 “Charles Schwab disrupted the wealth management industry 25 years ago.
 I think we can do the same with Personal Capital today,” says Bill.

-NEW INVESTMENT FEATURES
+NEW INVESTMENT FEATURES FOR 2015

 I ran my 401(k) through Personal Capital’s 401(k) Fee Analyzer and it showed I was paying $1,750 in annual portfolio fees I had no idea I was paying thanks to a very expensive Fidelity fund.
 I ended up selling the fund and transferring assets into a Vanguard Large Cap fund which cut my annual portfolio fees down by 80%.
 I highly recommend everyone run their 401(k)s through the 401(k) Fee Analyzer as well to get an idea of how much fees are robbing you of your retirement years and portfolio performance.

 Personal Capital is making their Investing tab more educational and interactive for users.
 Take a look at the screenshot below of my latest rollover IRA allocation.
-The first thing that should jump out at you is the enormous percentage I have in cash after I took profits on the majority of my holdings recently.
-My rollover IRA is my punt portfolio where I’m fortune hunting for multi-bagger growth stocks.
+The first thing that should jump out at you is the enormous percentage I had in cash after I took profits on the majority of my holdings recently.
+My rollover IRA is my punt portfolio where I’m fortune hunting for high growth stocks.
 Such an extreme allocation of assets serves nicely to explain the following new investment analysis charts that Personal Capital now provides.

 What you’ll notice in the Allocation Comparison chart above are the new “Target Allocation,” “Historical Performance,” “Future Projections,” and “Risk & Return” tabs along with the target allocation and current allocation bar charts based on investor profile questions I’ve answered when I first signed up.
 You are always able to take the questionnaire again if your risk profile changes.